emilyemchen/git-papers/journal.md

 #TITLE#
-This is a new paper.
+This is a new co-authored  paper.

 #AUTHOR#
-Written by Emily
+Written by Emily and Elizabeth

 #INTRODUCTION#
 Welcome to this paper!